jcnelson/vdev/how-to-test.md

     $ sudo vdevd/vdevd -v2 -c example/vdevd.conf -l /tmp/vdev.log --once vdev-test/

 `vdevd` should print out some runtime setup information to your console, run for a few seconds, and exit normally.
 If you run `ls vdev-test/`, you should see a bunch of device files.
 All debugging information will have been written to `/tmp/vdev.log`.

-Tip: If that fails, you probably need to run `ldconfig` so that your system becomes aware of `libvdev`.
-Then run this step again.

 Step 4: Inspect the Fake /dev and Logfile
 -----------------------------------------